LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 ## 3. Hosting my own websites

 The next logical step was to build an entire website from scratch.
 For that I needed some hosting and every body around me used [bplaced.net](https://bplaced.net) as they had and still have a free tier.
 But, with this I still didn't know how to handle a webspace.
 I still remember when a strange, I got to know over the Homepage-Baukasten forum, showed me via Skype & TeamView how to use my webspace.
 He showed my [FileZilla](https://filezilla-project.org/), which is stil the only standalone FTP client I ever used.
-I wanted to speed about my process and for that I installed a plugin in [Notepad++](https://notepad-plus-plus.org/downloads/) to directly edit files on the server, I didn't know that you shouldn't change something directly in production without testing, but it was convenient.
+I wanted to speed up my process and for that I installed a plugin in [Notepad++](https://notepad-plus-plus.org/downloads/) to directly edit files on the server, I didn't know that you shouldn't change something directly in production without testing, but it was convenient.
 Maybe PHP was my first programming language I learned, as I hated it to update my Header and Footer on all pages, I wanted one central solution.

 ```php
 <?php include ("./header.php"); ?>